bjmcallister/BankScrapper/README.md

 So far the program can gather the information from ChaseBank and Friendbank.

-Estimated time of completion is December 2018 and will feature an interative GUI.
+Estimated time of completion is January 2019 and will feature an interative GUI.